docschina/developer.chrome.com/site/en/docs/extensions/mv3/intro/mv3-overview/index.md

 # The page title.
 This appears at the top of the doc and as the page name
 # in Google Search.
-title: Overview of Manifest V3
+title: Manifest V3 概述

 # This appears below the title and is an optional teaser
-subhead: 'Key changes and features of Manifest V3.'
+subhead: 'Manifest V3 的主要变化和新增功能'

 # This appears in the ToC of the project landing page at
 # /docs/[project-name]/.
 It also appears in the <meta description> used in